usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

 The text contents of autonum (not the value of any attribute), will be taken by the processor to be a formatting code.
-The format should follow the spec for [XSLT
+The format should follow the spec for XSLT `xsl:number/@format`.
-              xsl:number/@format](#).
 For example, if the value is "A.", then numbering will appear in the sequence A., B., C., etc (as punctuated).
 Recognized formats include upper- and lower-case alphabetic numbering, arabic numbering, and upper- and lower-case roman numbering as described for XSLT.

 ### &lt;inherit> Inherited value constraint